Millions in path as storm kills 2, brings fierce winds, blizzard conditions and fires

 Just north of Austin, Williamson County has seen at least eight fires, though most have been contained by first responders, the county’s Office of Emergency Management said on X.

-A grass fire in San Antonio forced about 30 households to evacuate as local officials scrambled to set up temporary shelters, Bexar County officials said.

-The Texas A&M Forest Service, which is tracking a handful of active fires in the state, said it is responding to requests for assistance with fires in Blanco and Duval counties.
-Blanco is just west of Austin, and Duval some 90 miles west of Corpus Christi.

-Over 190 storm reports, including four EF1 tornadoes – a category comprising wind speeds from 86 to 110 miles per hour – have caused damage from Texas to Mississippi.
+Over 210 storm reports, including seven EF1 tornadoes – a category comprising wind speeds from 86 to 110 miles per hour – have caused damage from Texas to Mississippi.
 Winds topping 55 mph threaten 100 million people from Texas to the Carolinas.

 An EF1 tornado tore through a community in Ada, Oklahoma, on Tuesday morning, according to the National Weather Service.
 Images on social media showed toppled structures and widespread destruction.